enkore/i3pystatus/docs/configuration.rst

 formatp
 ~~~~~~~

-Some modules use an extended format string syntax (the :py:mod:`.mpd`
+Some modules use an extended format string syntax (the :py:mod:`.mpd` and
-module, for example).
-Given the format string below the output adapts
+:py:mod:`.weather` modules, for example).
+Given the format string below the
-itself to the available data.
+output adapts itself to the available data.

 ::